Marke style CSA

 All items in the share are certified organic.
 Some vegetables may be sourced from other local farms to improve variety!

-Sign up for the Summer CSA at our Grownby site
+Sign up for the Summer CSA

-Organic Fall CSA – $205.00
+Organic Fall CSA – $210.00

 4 biweekly pick ups

 Enjoy fresh greens from the high tunnels, sweet roots dug from our fields, and cozy kitchen staples like sweet potatoes and winter squash as you head into the glory days of fall cooking.
 Impress your friends and family at the holiday table with entirely local fare!
 Each week choose 12 items, on average, to take home.
 Stock up on veggies you love, and skip the ones you don’t!
 We want you to eat your vegetables!
+No need to choose a pick up day for the Fall share.
+You can come Friday or Saturday and don’t need to specify which day each week.

 All items in the share are certified organic.
 Some vegetables may be sourced from other local farms to improve variety!

-Sign up for the Fall CSA at our Grownby site
+Sign up for the Fall CSA

 Organic Flower CSAs